Percutaneous Coronary Intervention (PCI) Angioplasty and Stenting

 An angiogram is for diagnostic purposes to determine the exact location of the blockage coronary artery.
 An angioplasty is the treatment of the blockage.
 These two procedures can be performed separately or together however, the angiogram is always performed first.
 Angiogram is performed first to diagnose where the coronary artery blockage is located followed by angioplasty to open the coronary artery blockage.

-Chronic total occlusion percutaneous coronary intervention (CTO PCI) is sometimes used to treat patients with chronic total occlusion (CTO), or complete blockages, of the coronary arteries.
+Coronary artery chronic total occlusion percutaneous coronary intervention (CTO PCI) is sometimes used to treat patients with coronary artery chronic total occlusion (CTO), or complete blockages, of the coronary arteries.
 Unlike typical angioplasty, which passes the wire through a narrow opening in the coronary artery, CTO involves guiding specialty wires and devices around the blockage within the artery wall.
 Once the CTO wires are in place, conventional angioplasty techniques are used to prop open the blocked coronary artery.

 High-Risk Percutaneous Coronary Intervention (CHIP)